xaviermignot/xaviermignot.github.io/_drafts/dotnet-console-app-with-secrets.md

     .Build();
 ```

-Then you can access a secret value:
+Then you can access a secret value as simple as that:
 ```csharp
 var secretValue = configuration["MySecret"];
 ```